Contents

 4. Run dumbVerilog.py for each of the logic modules comprising the AGC, this time using the just-created initialization file, to generate a final form of the Verilog source code for each of them.

 Workflow Step #4 (testbench generation).
-The BFVF is used as input for dumbTestbench.py.
-And the appropriate file tb-AGCMODEL.v must be copied to tb.v or else you must devise your own testbench file for tb.v instead.
+The appropriate file tb-AGC_MODEL.v must be copied to tb.v or else you must devise your own testbench file for tb.v instead.
+Use the combined Verilog source-file created in workflow step #3 as input for dumbTestbench.py.
+This produces a Verilog file AGC_MODEL_tb.v that's the testbench.

-Combining those ideas, what Step #5 of the workflow does is to copy the appropriate file Schematics/roms/SOFTWAREVERSION.v to Schematics/roms/rom.v, and then appends the holy trinity of RAM.v, ROM.v, and BUFFER.v to the end of the BFVF.
+Combining those ideas, what Step #5 of the workflow does is to copy the appropriate file Schematics/roms/SOFTWARE_VERSION.v to Schematics/roms/rom.v.
+Since RAM.v, ROM.v, and BUFFER.v already exist and are never changed, nothing needs to be done with them.

 And here's the aforementioned upper portion of Figure 4-121: